-As women, we naturally understand the phenomenon of ebb and flow that accompanies hormones, but we don’t get much information on how to work with these fluctuations rather than simply tolerating them until they pass.
-We want, need, believe and do wildly different things during our hormonal intervals, and these hormones can be harnessed like horses pulling a chariot using your food, rest and movement choices.
+As women, we naturally understand the phenomenon of ebb and flow that accompanies hormones.
+Still, we don’t get much information on how to work with these fluctuations rather than simply tolerating them until they pass.
+We want, need, believe, and do wildly different things during our hormonal intervals, and these hormones can be harnessed like horses pulling a chariot using your food, rest, and movement choices.
 Bottom line: getting in the mood requires getting in the present to help you feel like a tigress more often than not.

 1. Tending to your nutrition

-Appetite, cravings and digestion are all tied to your hormones.
+Appetite, cravings, and digestion are all tied to your hormones.
 This means that what you want to eat and what you need to be eating fluctuate, and sometimes it’s hard to interpret the body’s messages.
 Bottom line, you’ve got to keep your blood sugar balanced.
 That means eating regularly and well.
-You need fresh fruits and vegetables, complex carbs and a source of protein.
-You need lots of water throughout the day.
+Including fresh fruits and vegetables, complex carbs, a source of protein, and a lot of water throughout the day.
 And guess what?
 So does your child!
 Whether or not you’re breastfeeding, there’s a consistency and quality to feeding that you’re tracking in your child.
 It’s 100% easier to put yourself in a relaxed state to feed and encourage your child to eat when YOU feel nourished.

 2. Tending to your sleep

 We could all use more sleep, especially new moms.
 There are a few realities in the first months of motherhood, and sometimes longer, that must be faced fearlessly.
 Lack of sleep is one of them, and heightened stress levels are another.
-In the midst of short sleep intervals and a whole lot of physical, emotional and mental output throughout the day, deep relaxation practices are an indispensable resource for your wellness.
+Amid short sleep intervals and a whole lot of physical, emotional, and mental output throughout the day, deep relaxation practices are an indispensable resource for your wellness.